nrfconnect/sdk-nrf/samples/bluetooth/central_and_peripheral_hr/README.rst

 **************

 LED 1:
-   Blinks when the main loop is running (that is, the device is advertising) with a period of two seconds, duty cycle 50%.
+   Blinks, toggling on/off every second, when the main loop is running and the device is advertising.

 LED 2:
-   On when the development kit is connected as central.
+   Lit when the development kit is connected as central.

 LED 3:
-  On when the development kit is connected as peripheral.
+  Lit when the development kit is connected as peripheral.

 Building and running
 ********************